KaiAmino/ButterFlySet/README.md

 3. The 'dataset' directory can be directory used for the pose estimation with DeepLabCut and SLEAP.

-4. If you want to create the video for the initialization of DeepLabCut, select `-mkvideo` option as `True`. `-fps` also specifies the frames/second of the videos to vbe created.
+4. If you want to create the video for the initialization of DeepLabCut, select `-mkvideo` option as `True`. `-fps` also specifies the frames/second of the videos to be created (Default is set to 60).

 ## Acknowledgements